tohtsky/myFM/doc/source/movielens.rst

 A Basic Tutorial with Movielens 100K
 =========================================

-FMs are believed to perform remarkably well on the datasets with huge and sparse feature matrices, and most common examples are (explicit) collaborative filtering tasks.
+FMs perform remarkably well on datasets with huge and sparse feature matrices, and the most common examples are (explicit) collaborative filtering tasks.

-Here, let us see the power of Bayesian Factorization Machine using the well-known Movielens 100k and go through the ``myFM``'s API.
+Let us examine the power of the Bayesian Factorization Machines by testing a series of APIs in myFM using the well-known Movielens 100k dataset.

 -------------------------
 Pure Matrix Factorization
 -------------------------

-First let us consider the pure Matrix Factorization.
+First let us consider the probabilistic Matrix Factorization.
 That is, we model the user :math:`u`'s rating response to movie :math:`i`, which we write :math:`r_{ui}`, as

 .. math::
     r_{ui} \sim w_0 + b_u + d_i + \vec{u}_u \cdot \vec{v}_j

-This formulation is equivalent to Factorization Machine with
+This formulation is equivalent to Factorization Machines with

 1. User IDs treated as a categorical feature with one-hot encoding
 2. Movie IDs treated as a categorical feature with one-hot encoding